 - Answer your questions from the previous steps, using evidence.

 - Think about treating the answer to each question as a separate section of your paper.

 - Cite the evidence while you write to avoid losing the information and having to retrace your steps.

-- Use this awesome Citing Music in Chicago Style guide for all your Notes and Bibliography entries!
+- Use this Citing Alternate Formats in Chicago Style guide for all your Notes and Bibliography entries!